MurkaSelebry/Portfolio/README.md

 # Portfolio Guide

 Wassup👋
+So this portfolio is not ready, couz i colllecting my project but u can look and give feedback about execution of portfolio.

 This is my portfolio guide.
 If u want to chat with me about my projects, Welcome [Telegram](https://t.me/selebry)!

 # C#
 | Project Name | Description |